-FINRA Rule 5270 prohibits FINRA member broker dealers from executing orders to buy or sell certain securities or related financial instruments when the member has material, non public information ("MNPI") concerning an imminent block transaction in those securities, related financial instruments, or securities underlying the related financial instruments, prior to the time information concerning the block transaction has been made publicly available or has otherwise become stale or obsolete.
+FINRA Rule 5270 prohibits FINRA member broker-dealers from executing orders to buy or sell certain securities or related financial instruments when the member has material, non-public information ("MNPI") concerning an imminent block transaction in those securities, related financial instruments, or securities underlying the related financial instruments, prior to the time information concerning the block transaction has been made publicly available or has otherwise become stale or obsolete.

 Rule 5270 permits certain exceptions to the foregoing prohibition, including transactions that are undertaken to fulfill or facilitate the execution of a client block order.
 BGC may rely on the rule's exceptions while effecting block orders for its clients.
-In connection with the handling of a client's block order, BGC may engage in hedging, offsetting, liquidating, facilitating, or positioning transactions ("risk mitigating transactions") that may occur at the same time or in advance of this order.
+In connection with the handling of a client's block order, BGC may engage in hedging, offsetting, liquidating, facilitating, or positioning transactions ("risk-mitigating transactions") that may occur at the same time or in advance of this order.
 These activities may have an impact on market prices.
-Beyond these risk mitigating transactions, BGC will refrain from any conduct that could disadvantage or harm the execution of client's orders or that would place BGC's financial interests ahead of clients.
-Unless client informs BGC otherwise in writing ("opt out"), the Firm will conclude that client understands that BGC may engage in risk mitigating transactions in connection with client orders and the Firm will conclude that client has given its consent to BGC to handle the block transactions as described above.
-Client may choose to opt out by providing written notice to BGC's Compliance Department at 55 Water Street, New York, NY 10041, or BGCComplianceNY@bgcpartners.com.
-Please direct any questions regarding FINRA Rule 5270 to a BGC equity sales representative.
+Beyond these risk-mitigating transactions, BGC will refrain from any conduct that could disadvantage or harm the execution of client's orders or that would place BGC's financial interests ahead of clients.
+Unless client informs BGC otherwise in writing ("opt out"), the Firm will conclude that client understands that BGC may engage in risk-mitigating transactions in connection with client orders and the Firm will conclude that client has given its consent to BGC to handle the block transactions as described above.
+Client may choose to opt out by providing written notice to BGC's Compliance Department at 55 Water Street, New York, NY 10041, or BGCComplianceNY@bgcpartners.